BibleClinger/DSPassTranslator/README.md

 # Desert Strike Password Translator

 This is a password translator for the amazing video game Desert Strike.
-It supports password generation from a desired level and score as well as deriving the level and score from a valid password.
+It supports password generation that will bring you to a desired level and score as well as deriving the level and score from a valid password.

 # Purpose

 This was a practice project to get used to Electron.

 Also, I've always been interested in Desert Strike ever since I first played it.
+The game has already been out for decades, and passwords are already floating around all over the place.
+Nevertheless, this was an attemptso understanding the password system, which was a fun project I've wanted to tackle for awhile.

 # Dependencies